Meatloaf

 The Rise to Fame: USA’s Ridicule vs. UK’s Embrace

 Despite the struggles of his youth, Meat Loaf's talent was undeniable.
-After moving to Los Angeles to pursue a music career, he became a part of the vibrant rock scene, gaining traction in theater and music.
+After moving to Los Angeles to pursue a music career, he became part of the vibrant rock scene, gaining traction in theatre and music.
 However, it wasn't until the release of Bat Out of Hell in 1977 that he truly began to make a name for himself.

 But America, the land of his birth, was far from kind.
-Bat Out of Hell was initially dismissed by many in the U.S. music industry, and Meat Loaf himself became the subject of ridicule.
+Bat Out of Hell was initially dismissed by many in the U.S. music industry.
+Meat Loaf himself became the subject of ridicule.
 Critics were skeptical of his operatic rock style, and his physical appearance was a frequent point of mockery.
 The idea of a large, flamboyant, and operatic singer was, for many, simply too much to accept.

 It was the United Kingdom and Ireland, however, that became the birthplace of Meat Loaf's legendary status.
 While the U.S. was busy dismissing him, the British embraced his music with open arms.
 Bat Out of Hell became a sensation in the UK, with its grandiose, theatrical rock sound and heartfelt, almost operatic storytelling.
 The songs resonated with audiences who saw in Meat Loaf an artist who wasn’t afraid to be different.
 It was a country that accepted him for who he was—weight, voice, and all.